onnx/onnx/docs/Operators-ml.md

 #### Version

-This version of the operator has been available since version 5 of the 'ai.onnx.ml' operator set.
+This version of the operator has been available since version 6 of the 'ai.onnx.ml' operator set.

+Other versions of this operator: <a href="Changelog-ml.md#ai.onnx.ml.TreeEnsemble-5">5</a>

 #### Attributes